-The Kaplan Graduate Awards (KAP) was created to help develop the next generation of wild cat biologists.
-The program supports the conservation efforts of outstanding young biology students working on wild felids in situ.
+The Kaplan Graduate Awards Program (KAP) was created to help develop the next generation of wild cat biologists.
+The program supports the conservation efforts of outstanding young biology graduate students working on wild felids in situ.
 We welcome applications for projects on all wild cat species in all regions.
-Award amounts vary; the maximum is $25,000.
-Awards are granted for one year, but may be renewed in subsequent years.
-Multi-year projects are encouraged, but all awards are granted for one year only.
-Funding for subsequent years will be decided based on the progress and results of the first year’s activities.
-Funding for subsequent years is NOT guaranteed.
+Award amounts vary; the maximum is $20,000.
+All Kaplan Awards are granted for one year, but renewals for subsequent years may be requested.
+Funding for subsequent years will be decided based on the progress and results reported for the first year’s activities and is not guaranteed.

 Species and Location

 The Kaplan Graduate Awards supports wild cat conservation and research projects in all areas of the world where wild cats are found.
-Although work on all wild cat species is considered, preference is given to species that are endangered, threatened or vulnerable on, in order of priority, a global, regional, or local scale.
-Applications for work on species that do not qualify for these criteria will have a stronger chance of approval if they can demonstrate that their results can be applied to other species or other areas with greater conservation outcomes.
+Although work on all wild cat species is considered, preference is given to species that are endangered, threatened or vulnerable on — in order of priority — a global, regional or local scale.
+Applications for work on species that do not meet these criteria will have a stronger chance of approval if they can demonstrate that their results can be applied to other species or other areas with greater conservation outcomes.
 In addition, sites with high conservation significance will be given priority.

 Projects are evaluated on a competitive basis.
-Letters of Inquiry and applications are reviewed by Panthera staff and Panthera’s Cat Advisory Council, and may be sent for external review.
+Letters of Inquiry and applications are reviewed by Panthera staff and Panthera’s Scientific Council and may be sent for external review.
 Projects are evaluated in terms of the:

 How to Apply